IFFI 2023

 Then there was the downer due to the local security barring delegates, invitees and film personalities from entering screenings which had empty seats.
 It is not a new regulation of allowing delegates who haven’t booked online if there are empty seats in the theatre, something that even huge festivals like Cannes and Berlinale follow.
 Hope the Entertainment Society Goa and the rest of the organisers of IFFI rectify this next year.

 But it is worth noting the ever-growing Film Bazaar organised by NFDC which was attended by almost 60 foreign festival selectors and producers.
 The session on pitching films to lesser-known OTTs was the best.
 Many states had stalls to promote their locations with some new faces like Jammu and Kashmir and South Africa.
 Along with these, many successful events were organised by the efficient team of DFF, headed by Tanu Rai and NFDC, headed by Prithul Kumar.
-The festival has been growing and developing to astound new heights every year and this edition is no different.
+The festival has been growing and developing to astounding new heights every year and this edition is no different.

 Categories